lucasrabiec/lazy-loaded-nx/README.md

 export * from './lib/lazy.module';
 ```

-* Add include to this index file in `tsconfig.app.json` in app project
+* Add path to this index.ts to `include` array in `tsconfig.app.json` in app project
 ```typescript
 "../../libs/lazy/src/index.ts",
 ```